 - Various text updates within the chapter and in the goals/considerations/actions tables at the end of Chapter 5 to highlight items accomplished since the 2009 plan. - Updated text (on page 5.2) to clarify that the City Manager and Director of Development Services "are primarily responsible for economic development as part of their overall duties and-in close collaboration with the Mayor and City Council-can speak on behalf of the City and advance its interests in this area."
-(Discussion in the 2009 plan indicated the possibility of a new or contract position for this function.) - A potential new action item under Goal 5.3, Consideration 1, to "Conduct an in-depth evaluation of areas within the Suburban Office and Business Park designations on the Future Land Use & Character map in this Comprehensive Plan to consider 'what if' scenarios of their desired re-use if the current uses were discontinued at some future point."
+(Discussion in the 2009 plan indicated the possibility of a new or contract position for this function.) - A potential new action item under Goal 5.3, Consideration 1 (on page 5.19), to "Conduct an in-depth evaluation of areas within the Suburban Office and Business Park designations on the Future Land Use & Character map in this Comprehensive Plan to consider 'what if' scenarios of their desired reuse if the current uses were discontinued at some future point.
+As with the new CMU, UV-D and UV-T districts, one consideration would be whether to shift to a zoning approach that provides more flexibility."